codyloyd/minotaur/docs/tutorial/README.md

 http-server
 ```

-Watch the output as the server command runs and look for a url.
-The default at the time of this writing is `http://localhost:8080` but depending on the specifics of your system, it might be slightly different.
+Watch the output as the server command runs and look for a URL.
+The default at the time of this writing is `http://localhost:8080`, but depending on the specifics of your system, it might be slightly different.
 Whatever the URL is, open it in your browser.
 You should see this:

 ![blank canvas](./img/blank.png)